cparmet/pandas-checks/README.md

 <img src="https://raw.githubusercontent.com/cparmet/pandas-checks/main/static/pandas-check-gh-social.jpg" alt="Banner image for Pandas Checks">

-## Introduction
+## What is it?
-**Pandas Checks** is a Python library for data science and data engineering.
+**Pandas Checks** is a Python package for data science and data engineering.
 It adds non-invasive health checks for Pandas method chains.

 It can inspect and validate your data at various points in your Pandas pipelines, without modifying the underlying data.